Custom Built Server Rack Crates

 Over the past few years Larson Packaging Company (LPC) has built thousands of rack crates to support the migration to cloud and next generation data centers.
 All LPC crates are manufactured in the USA in our Milpitas California facility.
 LPC also works with other suppliers to ensure that your rack crate can be manufactured to our standards and performance.
 To date, we have partnered with providers in the UK, and Memphis TN.
 In Milpitas, LPC maintains extensive inventory and can design and build rack crates on short notice in quantity.
 LPC will meet your timetable, and work to quickly resolve any issues if they arise.
 As your packaging partner we will work beside you in your supply chain, giving you reliability and flexibility for all your packaging needs.

-Read More How to Inspect Rack Crates
+Read More: How to Inspect Rack Crates

-we construct custom products specially designed to the exact dimensions and requirements of your hardware
+We construct custom products specially designed to the exact dimensions and requirements of your hardware.

-our team of experts is committed to seeing that each rack crate shipping experience is efficient and worry free.
+Our team of experts is committed to seeing that each rack crate shipping experience is efficient and worry free.

-Engineering a Prototype
+Engineering a Rack Crate Prototype

-Challenge: A major social media company needed to deliver rack servers to distant locations in “plug and play” condition.
-Solution: Larson Packaging Company’s engineers designed and tested a prototype that can be built at the company’s own site.
+A major social media company needed to deliver rack servers to distant locations in “plug and play” condition.
+Larson Packaging Company’s engineers designed and tested a prototype that can be built at the company’s own site.
 Innovative loading lifts and exit ramps are crafted to remain at data centers.
 Larson’s ability to streamline the process has realized measurable savings for their client.

-Challenge: A customer that ships over 100 crates a day needs to off-load each unit in 4 minutes or less to stay on schedule.
-Solution: Larson Packaging Company designed wooden shipping crates that can be unloaded without external tools - objects that frequently get lost and require training to use.
+A customer that ships over 100 crates a day needs to off-load each unit in 4 minutes or less to stay on schedule.
+Larson Packaging Company designed wooden shipping crates that can be unloaded without external tools - objects that frequently get lost and require training to use.
 This tool free adaptation has transformed the company’s performance so that off-loading time is now down to approximately 1 minute per crate.

-Challenge: A customer was shipping two different size rack servers requiring two separate crate designs, complete with alternative lifts, ramps and other crate requirements.
-Solution: In an effort to simplify their workload and reduce costs, Larson Packaging Company’s engineers created a “hybrid” crate that can accommodate either size unit.
+A customer was shipping two different size rack servers requiring two separate crate designs, complete with alternative lifts, ramps and other crate requirements.
+In an effort to simplify their workload and reduce costs, Larson Packaging Company’s engineers created a “hybrid” crate that can accommodate either size unit.
 This elegant, multi-faceted unit is less taxing on its employees and is producing considerable savings for the company.